University of Houston: Academics

-The university offers over 276 degree programs.
-With final approval of a Ph.D. in Communication Sciences and Disorders, a Doctorate in Nursing Practice, and a Doctorate in Medicine, university offers 51 doctoral degrees including three professional doctorate degrees in law, optometry, medicine and pharmacy.
+The university offers over 310-degree programs.
+With final approval of a PhD in Communication Sciences and Disorders, a Doctorate in Nursing Practice, and a Doctorate in Medicine, university offers 51 doctoral degrees including three professional doctorate degrees in law, optometry, medicine and pharmacy.

 In 2022, UH System Board of Regents unanimously approved the addition of a new degree program of the Bachelor of Arts in Mexican American and Latino/a Applied Studies.
 Being located in a city with a large Hispanic/Latino population, the degree aims to focus on the experiences and contributions of the Latino community in the United States.

-Awarding more than 9,000 degrees annually, UH's alumni base exceeds 260,000 and is the largest in the Houston area.

 UH is one of four public universities in Texas with a Phi Beta Kappa chapter.
 The University of Houston's faculty includes National Medal of Science recipient Paul Chu from the Physics Department, and Nobel Peace Prize Laureate Jody Williams.

 The College of Liberal Arts and Social Sciences (CLASS) has the Creative Writing Program which includes founders such as alumnus Donald Barthelme and offers degrees in poetry, fiction, and non-fiction.
 The Gerald D. Hines College of Architecture and Design is one of only 36 schools to have an accreditation from the National Architectural Accrediting Board.

 In August 2016, the Texas Higher Education Coordinating Board approved the creation of the Hobby School of Public Affairs.
 The school, named in honor of former Texas Lt.
 Gov. Bill Hobby, builds on the existing educational and research programs of the Center for Public Policy, which was founded at UH in 1981.
 The designation officially moves the Master of Public Policy Degree from the UH College of Liberal Arts and Social Sciences to the Hobby School of Public Affairs and approves the addition of a Master of Public Policy degree as a dual degree with the Graduate College of Social Work's Master of Social Work.

 In October 2018, the Texas Higher Education Coordinating Board approved the creation of the College of Medicine.
 A site has been selected for the college's new building, and the inaugural class entered in 2020.

+The UHin4 fixed-tuition program has been criticized for pressuring students into taking 15+ credit semesters, with 40% of participants dropping out due to workload.
+In 2023, students reported technical issues with class registration systems that locked them out of required courses.
+And the university has faced criticism for slow responses to residency appeals and credit transfer issues.

 Rankings

-UH was ranked in the top 50 college for Social Mobility in U.S. News & World Report's Best Colleges Rankings.
-The Princeton Review has listed UH as one of America's best colleges.
-The institution is among the Top 300 in the global Academic Ranking of World Universities.

-The University of Houston Law Center was ranked 58th among the nation's "Best Law Schools" in U.S. News & World Report, 5th in the state of Texas and 58th in the nation in 2023.